mskyaxl/wsl-terminal/README.md

 4. `run-wsl-file.exe` can run any `.sh` (and any others like `.py/.pl/.php`) script files in wsl-terminal, support `Open With` context menu in explorer.exe.

-5. `vim.exe` can open any files in vim (in wsl-terminal), support `Open With` context menu in explorer.exe. `vim.exe` can be renamed to `emacs.exe/nvim.exe/nano.exe/less.exe/...` to open files in `emacs/nvim/nano/less/...`.
+5. `vim.exe` can open any files with vim (in wsl-terminal), support `Open With` context menu in explorer.exe. `vim.exe` can be renamed to `emacs.exe/nvim.exe/nano.exe/less.exe/...` to open files in `emacs/nvim/nano/less/...`.

 ## Configuration files

 `etc/wsl-terminal.conf` is wsl-terminal config file.
 ```
 [config]
-title="        "
+title="my title"
 shell=bash
 use_tmux=0
 ;icon=
 ;distro_guid=
 ```

-`etc/themes/` are theme files, [use themes](https://github.com/goreliu/wsl-terminal/wiki/Use-themes).
+`etc/themes/*` are theme files, [use themes](https://github.com/goreliu/wsl-terminal/wiki/Use-themes).

 `etc/minttyrc` is mintty config file, [mintty tips](https://github.com/mintty/mintty/wiki/Tips).